dotnet/Silk.NET/documentation/proposals/Proposal - Windowing 3.0.md

     /// <summary>
     /// Gets a list of video modes known to be available when this display is <see cref="ISurfaceDisplay.Current" />.
     /// It may be the case that a list of video modes can't be determined until that's the case.
+Note that inclusion of
+    /// a <see cref="VideoMode" /> in this list does not guarantee its presence in
+    /// <see cref="ISurfaceDisplay.AvailableVideoModes" />, as this can depend on the state of other components.
     /// </summary>
     IReadOnlyList<VideoMode>?
 KnownVideoModes { get; }